Favourite Fell Days: Dale Head and Hindscarth

 views from harter fell

-We've just come back from two weeks in the Lakes.
+We've just had two wonderful weeks in the Lakes.
 It was the dog’s first proper walking holiday, and even though he's been three times already, he was too young to take on proper walks at those time.
 This blog focuses on the high fells and the next one will detail the lower fells we tackled.

 The first day saw us climbing Sticks Pass to Stybarrow Dodd (which Bro and I had climbed before without a dog in a bitterly cold, sleety/rainy whiteout) and on to Watsons Dodd which completed the Dodds for us whilst enjoying fantastic views of the northern fells.